ehsanx/imputeSparse/README.md

 ---
-title: "LOCF vs. multiple imputation for addressing sparse measurements"
+title: "Considerations for choosing an imputation method for addressing sparse measurement issues dictated by the study design - An illustration from per-protocol analysis in pragmatic trials "
 date: "10 Sept, 2021"
 output:
   html_document: